panda-re/panda/panda/docs/maintenance_plan.md

-#PANDA maintenance plan PROPOSAL
+# PANDA maintenance plan PROPOSAL

 ## Versions
-Staring with version 3.0.0, PANDA will provide stable releases of the core analysis platform which follow semantic versioning (see semver.org for details) with major, minor and patch versions.
-Across major versions, the PANDA API will change in a backwards-incompatible way.
+Staring with version 3.0.0, PANDA will provide stable releases of the core analysis platform which follow semantic versioning (see [semver.org](http://semver.org) for details) with major, minor and patch versions.
+Across major versions, the PANDA API may change in a backwards-incompatible way.

 Across PANDA minor and patch versions, all API changes will be backwards-compatible, though plugins may need to be recompiled (i.e., names in an ENUM will not change, but their values may).

+New minor versions may introduce new features.
+Patches will fix bugs.

 ## Branches
 We will maintain two primary branches of PANDA: `stable` and `development`.